 But more radical elements were not quiet.
-In May 1918, Luis Morones, released from prison, travelled to Coahuila as a delegate to a convention that had gathered to form a labor union.
+In May 1918, Luis Morones, released from prison, traveled to Coahuila as a delegate to a convention that had gathered to form a labor union.
 This union was meant to be anything but radical; indeed, it was to function as an arm of of Carranza’s power.
 Morones, however, was able to wrest control of the convention and the organization it founded — the Confederación Regional Obrera Mexicana (Regional Confederation of Mexican Workers — CROM).
 Morones and a secret cadre of leaders, called Grupo Acción, came to control CROM.
 In 1919, Grupo Acción organized the Mexican Labor Party to support Alvaro Obregón for president.

 Emiliano Zapata still lived to trouble Carranza.
 Though he lay waste to Morelos, General Pablo González could not capture Zapata.
 Unable to break Don Emiliano’s power by waging war, González resorted to treachery.
 Zapata received a message from one Jesús Guajuardo, a colonel in González’s army.
 Guajuardo claimed he was willing to desert the federal army and join his regiment to Zapata’s rebel force.
 Zapata was justly suspicious; but when Guajuardo captured a detachment of González’s troops and had them shot, Zapata changed his mind.
 Would Guajuardo have done so were he not sincere?
 Zapata arranged a meeting with the colonel at the hacienda of San Juan Chinameca.